Course Plans and Sequences for Administrative Assistant at Riverland Community College - Riverland

 Word Processing (Word)

-This course utilizes Microsoft Word software perform information processing applications.
-Topics include document creation, editing, storage, and retrieval; preparation of common business documents such as memos, letters, envelopes, and reports; character, line and page formatting; cutting, copying, and moving text; finding and replacing text; creating and executing macros; creating and utilizing templates; inserting graphics; utilizing columns; creating tables; sorting and selecting specific text; utilizing styles; utilizing speller, thesaurus, and grammar checking; and effective file management and maintenance.
+This course utilizes Microsoft Word software to perform basics and advanced information processing.
+Topics include document creation, editing, storage, and retrieval.
+Preparation of common business documents such as memos, letters, newsletters, and reports.
+This course emphasizes proper formatting include character, line and page formatting; cutting, copying, and moving text; finding and replacing text; creating and executing macros; creating and utilizing templates; inserting graphics; utilizing columns; creating tables; sorting and selecting specific text; utilizing styles; utilizing speller, thesaurus, and grammar checking; and effective file management and maintenance.
 Accurate proofreading is emphasized.
-This course is part of the Associate in Applied Science Administrative Assistant and Medical Administrative Assistant degrees which are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-Co-requisite: Keyboarding I or typing skills.
-Keyboarding skills promote success in this course.
-(3 Cr - 3 lect, 0 lab)

 3